Open to Imports

 Imported Products

 Switzerland and the United States have an equivalency agreement which allows organic products certified in the U.S. or Switzerland to be sold as organic in either country.
+Switzerland also has equivalency arrangements with Canada, Japan, Chile, and the United Kingdom.

 Both Switzerland and the EU mutually recognize each other’s certification schemes.
 Imports from EU countries or countries on the third country list of the Swiss regulation must be accompanied by a certificate from an inspection body from the respective country.
 An individual import license is required for imports from other countries.